LoneWolfVPS/FroggyForg/extensions-builtin/sd_forge_latent_modifier/README.md

 * Spectral Modulation: Converts the latent to frequencies, and clamps higher frequencies while boosting lower ones, then converts it back to an image latent.
 This effectively can be treated as a solution to oversaturation or burning as a result of higher CFG values, while not touching values around the median.

 ### Tonemapping Methods Explanation:
-* Reinhard: <p>Uses the reinhard method of tonemapping (from comfyanonymous' ComfyUI Experiments) to clamp the CFG if the difference is too strong.
+* Reinhard: <p>Uses the reinhard method of tonemapping (from comfyanonymous' C o m f y U I Experiments) to clamp the CFG if the difference is too strong.

   Lower `tonemap_multiplier` clamps more noise, and a lower `tonemap_percentile` will increase the calculated standard deviation from the original noise.
 Play with it!</p>
 * Arctan: <p>Clamps the values dynamically using a simple arctan curve.
 [Link to interactive Desmos visualization](https://www.desmos.com/calculator/e4nrcdpqbl).